 - tree risk studies or mitigation works

-Grants of up to $150,000 (excluding GST) are available to successful applicants.
+Grants of up to $150,000 (GST exclusive) are available to successful applicants.

 The program provides a financial contribution to projects based on the annual revenue of the applicant: